JetBrains/kotlin-web-site/docs/reference/using-maven.md

 The *kotlin-maven-plugin* compiles Kotlin sources and modules.
 Currently only Maven v3 is supported.

 Define the version of Kotlin you want to use via *kotlin.version*.
-The possible values are:

-* X.Y-SNAPSHOT: Correspond to snapshot version for X.Y releases, updated with every successful build on the CI server.
-These versions are not really stable and are only recommended for testing new compiler features.
-Currently all builds are published as 0.1-SNAPSHOT.
-To use a snapshot, you need to [configure a snapshot repository in the pom file](#configuring-snapshot-repositories).

-* X.Y.Z: Correspond to release or milestone versions X.Y.Z, updated manually.
-These are stable builds.
-Release versions are published to Maven Central Repository.
-No extra configuration is needed in your pom file.

-The correspondence between milestones and versions is displayed below:
+The correspondence between Kotlin releases and versions is displayed below:

 <table>
 <thead>